Zaggen/def-type/README.md

 ### Comming features?
-* I've been thinking in how to implement real protected(shared) methods and private instance variables with a nice syntax and so far i have to ideas, one involves using eval, and it'll be a little slower at definition time since it has to eval every method once is defined, and using this method is not possible to have instance variables with the same syntax.
+* I've been thinking in how to implement real protected(shared) methods and private instance variables with a nice syntax and so far i have two ideas, one involves using eval, and it'll be a little slower at definition time since it has to eval every method once is defined, and using this method is not possible to have instance variables with the same syntax.
 The syntax is pretty much what is on an example up there, where public methods use @ and private methods don't.

 * The other option which is more realistic and doable, and maybe performs better is something like this:
-**Object definition** (Pretty much the same as defining an object literal)
 ```coffeescript

 Player = def.Class (pv)->